-The GS-0500 JFS for Clerical and Technical Accounting and Budget Work is written in the Factor Evaluation System (FES) format under which factor levels and accompanying point values are assigned for each of the nine factors.
+The GS-0500 JFS is written in the Factor Evaluation System (FES) format, under which factor levels and accompanying point values are assigned for each of the following nine factors.
 The total is converted to a grade level by use of the grade conversion table provided in the standard.
 The factor point values mark the lower end of the ranges for the indicated factor levels.
 For a position to warrant a given point value, it must be fully equivalent to the overall intent of the selected factor level description.
 If the position fails in any significant aspect to meet a particular factor level description, the point value for the next lower factor level must be assigned, unless the deficiency is balanced by an equally important aspect that meets a higher level.